-Like people’s homes, packages over time tend to get over cluttered.
+Like basements, packages tend to get cluttered over time.
 Strategic foundational work before the design process can help inform the messaging hierarchy and establish which communications and visuals should be first in placement priority.
-Some items need to be let go to avoid trying to say too much on front-of-pack.
-Establishing a mission statement, brand pillars, identifying audience, and other strategy exercises will naturally help you choose one simple thing you want to say first and then organize information from there in order of importance.
+Establishing a mission statement, identifying your current and future audience, and other strategy exercises will naturally help you choose one simple thing you want to say first and then organize information from there in order of importance.

-The work we did for Hilary’s is an example of grouping elements and simplifying design in order to speak more clearly to consumers at retail.
-The product was invisible through the freezer door due to the lack of discipline in the messaging on the front-of-pack.
+The work we did for Hilary’s is an example of grouping elements and simplifying design in order to speak more clearly to consumers at retail — both in digital channels and IRL.
 Through strategy and research, we refocused their messaging to get back to living their mission to heal the American diet through sustainable farming, alternative grains, and plant-based protein.
-We helped them pivot away from strictly appeasing the vegan crowd, which helped simplify messaging and identify the elements to remove from the front of the pack.
-By grouping elements into more digestible pods of information, the new package stands out on shelf and blocks well in the freezer door.
+We helped them pivot away from strictly appeasing the vegan crowd, which helped simplify messaging and organize visual elements.
+By grouping icons into more digestible pods of information, the new package stands out on shelf.

 Think of Your Package as a Poster

-Consider the rule of 30-10-3.
+When we design a food or beverage pack, we follow our 30-10-3 Rule.
 What does your package say from 30 feet away?
 Is it sufficiently bold to speak from across the room and does it clearly signal product category?
-From ten feet away is there a brand message or visual?
-Once I’m within three feet, am I rewarded and enticed to pick up the package because of the visual appetite appeal and the features and benefits?
-Thoughtful brand strategy helps inform the order of content and how it can best be presented to the consumer.
+From 10 feet away is there a brand message or visual?
+Once I’m within 3 feet, am I rewarded and enticed to pick up the package because of the visual appetite appeal and the features and benefits?

 Take Category Cues into Account